johnwesleyquintero/scalesmart/src/developer-guide.md

 - **API Routes:** Implements API endpoints within `src/app/api/` for server-side logic and data fetching.
 - **Data Fetching:** Employs a mix of server-side data fetching (in Server Components) and client-side fetching (using React Query or similar patterns) depending on the data's nature and where it's needed.
 - **Local State Management:** Utilizes React Context API (`src/context/`) and custom hooks (`src/hooks/`) for managing local state within features.
-- **IndexedDB for Local Data:** Several features (Amazon Seller Tools, AI Chat, CRM, Project Board, Workflow Builder, Markdown Notepad) use IndexedDB (`src/lib/indexeddb/`) for persistent local data storage, reducing reliance on the backend for certain operations.
+ - **IndexedDB for Local Data:** IndexedDB (`src/lib/indexeddb/`) is used for select modules to provide persistent local storage and reduce reliance on the backend.

 ## 6. Common Utilities and Helper Functions